- What is additional living expenses coverage?

 Can you get loss of use reimbursement from an insurance company when staying with a friend or relative?

-Yes, it’s possible to get loss-of-use reimbursement still when staying with a friend or relative.
-Some costs may still be reimbursed so long as you have been forced to live elsewhere due to a covered loss, Walker says.
+Yes, it’s possible to get loss-of-use reimbursement when staying with a friend or relative.
+Walker says some costs may still be reimbursed so long as you have been forced to live elsewhere due to a covered loss.

 "Staying with friends or relatives may help you save on expenses that may not be covered," Walker says.